fkie/catkin_lint/gh-pages/docs/index.md

 Normally, **catkin_lint** returns a non-zero exit code if and only if errors occurred.
 The `--strict` option causes **catkin_lint** to treat any reported problem as error.
+You can also customize the category for particular diagnostics with `--error ID`, `--warning ID`, or `--notice ID`.
+You can also ignore messages entirely with `--ignore ID`.

 ### Errors